 Choosing to first perform structural repair work before an aesthetic rehab can potentially be problematic for long-term curb appeal.
 Your structural repair scope of work should always include priming and painting of repaired or new wood members.

-The problem is that the areas that are freshly painted as part of a structural repair program will never perfectly match the aesthetic of areas not repaired and rehabbed.
+The problem is that the areas that are freshly painted as part of a structural repair program will never perfectly match the areas not repaired and rehabbed.

 Even when you use the same paint from the same manufacturer using the exact paint code, there is always the possibility that new and repaired wood members will have a slightly different look next to wood members that have old weathered paint and have been exposed to the elements for a long time.

 In areas where exposure to the elements such as the sun, wind, or water is extreme, newly repaired and painted wood can look drastically different from the weathered wood members around it.